AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 # Pipes and redirectors

-Now we're going take our first look at what makes the Unix command-line environment so powerful: pipes and redirectors!
+Now we're going take our first look at some of the things that make the Unix command-line environment so powerful: pipes and redirectors!

 A pipe `|` is used to connect multiple commands.
 It takes the output from the previous command and "pipes" it into the input of the following command.
 Let's look at an example.